TheRealJishnu/IIT_Delhi_Assignment_Jishnu/README.md

 - More time and epochs of training
 - Shared subword Embedding
 - Hyperparameter tune on Increased embedding size
+# Collaboration
+Due to the lack of computational resources, the project is done in collaboration with my classmate [Saloni Kushwaha](https://github.com/Saloni0000)

 # P.S.-
 The HuggingFace token used in the code is a dummy.
 It does not work.
 So avoid trying to use it.